Last updated on July 11th, 2018 at 11:08 pm

 - Besides frozen peas, you can add frozen carrots or a frozen veggie mix.

-- If you love comfort food, try this Beef Stew in Red Wine! or this creamy Mexican Green Chile Rice Casserole.
+- If you love comfort food, try this Beef Stew in Red Wine! or this Creamy Chicken and Mushrooms.

 PIN IT TO YOUR MAIN DISH OR CHICKEN BOARDS!!